varunbhutani98/Chat_app_Flutter/README.md

 Simple group chat app , we can login and sign up user, all the user msg will store in firestore

-# What will will create
+# What we will create
 We’re going to build a modern messaging app where users can sign up and log in to chat.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/flash_chat_flutter_demo.gif)